leewujung/rousettus_bp/rousettus_bp_analysis_note3.md

 		* `data`: beam center calculated from data
 		* `BP`: beam center calulated from beampattern model
 		* `model_rot`: rotation results from projected beampattern
 * **NOTE** All simulated beampattern in the original submission (v10 of fig folders) used mouth array position '3456'.
 	* Considering using '2345' in the resubmission?
 The center of best-fitting ellipse and the averaged location for all points with normalized beam energy >-1 corresponds better to each other in '2345' scenario.
 * **NOTE re. source locations used by original submission** *`model_bp_save_20161009` used a different numbering of sources that could cause confusion: used `SRC.idx_left([4,5,6,2]))` without the type of sorting used in `fig_model_steer_h_bpctr.m` now correct it to use the same type of sorting for source locations so that the code is more trackable --> but it turned out that model_bp_20161009 actually uses the source combination of '3456' correctly.
 Therefore results from `model_bp_proj_RaColony_20161025` used by the original submission were fine (indeed used sources '3456'.
 	* `model_bp_save_multiple_20161014` used the same ordering of source locations without sorting like in `model_bp_save_20161009`, therefore results from `model_bp_proj_RaColony_multiple_20161025` used by the original submission were fine.

+## 2017/09/22
+### Cont: Quantification of measured and modeled beampattern
+* Found out there were some problems with the code `model_bp_proj_RaColony_20170921` so spent quite some time to fix it.
+Now it seems fixed.
+Look for commit today (2017/09/22).
+* Wrote a simple function `plot_bp_simple` to check interpolated beam pattern based on 1D or 2D data.
+* Wrote `model_bp_proj_RaColony_diffonly_20170921` which only finds the critical parameters necessary for producing Monte Carlo simulation results, but leave the actual simulation to another code.
+The parameters obtained by this code are for enabling multi-freq Monte Carlo simulation.
+Here, _diffonly_ refers to the differences in beam center in the model and measurements.
+This is the most important parameter to get the simulated projection working.
+* Revised `model_composite_RaColony3456_20170921` to work with the new model bp projection code `model_bp_proj_RaColony_diffonly_20170921`.

 * Now characterize the movement of multi-freq center in both measurements and models
 	* Compare composite clicks since the results are more stable, but note that the beam locations have been shifted based on the max beam location at 35 kHz